Joost Nawijn

 “Grolsch can be proud of the achievements in the field of sustainable and responsible business.
 In 2025, Grolsch wants to be completely CO2 neutral, an objective with character!
 You are not working alone on a sustainable future; it requires close cooperation.
 In practice, this means that we are constantly exploring new opportunities for material efficiency, innovation and the reuse of our packaging solutions.
 Smart packaging design makes it possible to reduce logistics movements and thus contribute to a fully CO2-neutral brewery.
 Sustainability and innovation are inextricably linked and offer new opportunities in collaboration.
 Sustainable goals will be the driving force behind a new era of creative approaches to products and services.
 I look forward to continuing our collaboration to contribute to a sustainable world. "

 In 2019 we started using reusable carrier trays at festivals for our beer brands Grolsch and Kornuit.
 These reusable carrier trays are made of recycled plastic and will replace their cardboard predecessors.
-Festival organisers will be given the opportunity to borrow the reusable trays, with the brewer taking care of shipment, logistics, cleaning and storage.
+Festival organisers are given the opportunity to borrow the reusable trays, with the brewer taking care of shipment, logistics, cleaning and storage.
 These trays are issued at the festival bars - provided festival guests pay a deposit - and returned later.
-Following the launch of our circular cups, we want to continue contributing to reducing the amount of plastic waste society produces, cleaner festival sites, and improving the overall festival experience.
-It is our aim to replace all cardboard trays with sustainable festival trays at all Grolsch and Kornuit festivals in 2020.
+Following the launch of our circular cups, we want to continue contributing to reducing the amount of plastic waste society produces, to cleaner festival sites, and to improving the overall festival experience.
+Once the festival season has begun and we're all out of leftover cardboard trays, these sustainable trays will be the only trays used with Grolsch and Kornuit beer.

 More info: press release, 28 May 2019

 In 2018 and 2019, our beer brands Grolsch and Kornuit launched a pilot with circular cups at festivals, offering festival organisers a full-service package that included delivery, logistics, cleaning and storage.
-In this way, we are looking to make our contribution to reducing the amount of plastic waste society produces, cleaner festival sites, and improving the visitor’s overall festival experience.
+In this way, we are looking to make our contribution to reducing the amount of plastic waste society produces, to cleaner festival sites, and to improving the visitor’s overall festival experience.
 During the pilot, we tested reusable hard cups and soft cups.
 The latter, made of recycled PET, appeared to be the best option.
-In 2020, we will be introducing these new, recycled cups to most of our festivals.
+Due to Covid it was not possible to introduce the cups on a larger scale on festivals in 2020, but we plan to do this is 2021.

 To find out more, go to yourcup.nl